safespring/web/content/blogg/2022-03-terraform-module.md

 ```

 However it can be done by wrapping one of the two into its own (local) module.
-let's say we create the following local module in the directory `./a-set-of-instances`:
+let's say we create the following local module in a directory named
+`./a-set-of-instances`:

 `main.tf`